caimichael/caimichael.github.io/1_research.md

 Job Market Paper
 -----------------
-**Macro Inertia and the Variable Lags of Policy Transmission**

-This paper quantifies the sources of macroeconomic inertia that are within and outside of policymakers’ influence and uncovers novel mechanisms for how policy rules can reduce inertial policy transmission (“lags”).
-I introduce an approach to parameter identification in dynamic structural models, replacing traditional assumptions on expectation formation with expectations data.
-This permits the decomposition of inertia due to policy-invariant primitives, such as preferences and technologies, from that due to policy-variant expectations.
-Applied to textbook consumption-savings models, I find no empirical support for classic sources of pref- erence inertia, such as habits.
-Instead, only three simple features are required to jointly match consumption and expectations data: 1) a high current MPC ≃ 0.2, 2) a low EIS ≃ 0.1, and 3) persistent over-extrapolation of expectations.
-I then study policy counterfactuals in a HANK model with Bayesian learning, disciplined by these findings.
-Inertia emerges endogenously when a measure of “belief feedback” is high, occurring precisely when the current MPC is high and EIS is low.
-Otherwise, inertia is absent.
-Responsive monetary and fiscal policy shortens transmission lags by reducing effective “feedback”.
-In turn, monetary-fiscal interactions re- sult in a novel government debt stabilization motive: shortening the debt repayment timeline diminishes belief feedback from inertial past expectations into future realized demand.
+**HANK with Actual Expectations**

+Replacing traditional assumptions on expectation formation with expectations data, I show that canonical heterogeneous agent models without further modification can match a core business cycle fact: the inertial response of aggregate consumption to macroeconomic shocks.
+Systematic patterns of expectational errors in the data do not neatly conform to many existing theories of expectation formation, both full-information rational expectations (FIRE) and those uniformly predicting under- or over-reaction relative to FIRE.
+Expectations formed with a simple model of Bayesian learning can match these patterns.
+I analyze the determinants of aggregate consumption inertia in a stylized heterogeneous agent New Keynesian model with learning and document a novel mechanism that inertia changes with systematic policy conduct.
+In other words, lags are variable.
+In this model, inertia emerges when certain “belief feedback” measures, functions of household elasticities and policy rule responsiveness, are large.
+Monetary-fiscal interactions produce a new government debt stabilization channel for reducing lags: shortening the debt repayment timeline diminishes “belief feedback” from inertial past expectations into future realized demand.

 Selected Works in Progress
 -----------------